 The Best Foam Cannon of 2019: Better than a Car Wash!

 Pressure washers have become more affordable in the past fifteen years.
 Nowadays, they’re affordable enough for ordinary people to buy and use them, and ordinary people should use them!
 A pressure washer is a lot better at removing stubborn dirt and grime than an ordinary garden hose.

 But, the truth of the matter is, a pressure washer by itself won’t cut it.
 What you need is a foam cannon to attach to your pressure washer.
-Using a foam cannon and a pressure washer is the ideal way to clean your car to perfection, while minimizing scratches and other abrasions.
+Using a foam cannon and a pressure washer is the ideal way to clean your vehicle to perfection while minimizing scratches and other abrasions.